jsnguyen/parallelize/README.md

 This parallelized function takes only 0.5 seconds to run. `res` will be an ordered list of the function applied to the data.

+## Function Arguments

+Your function should only take one argument, an instance of the data being operated on.
+To avoid adding arguments to your function, define your function in line with the code so that it has access to all the local variables defined in your program.

 ## Other Features

 It also supports `tqdm`: